poulou0/OctoPrint-WebcamExtras/README.md

 # OctoPrint-WebcamExtras

-Fun & useful extra buttons in the Control tab webcam view
+Fun & useful extra buttons in the webcam view

 ## Setup